Fertility Acupuncture Melbourne

 How do you discuss fertility with guys?
 Find out how in our post on male infertility here.

-Partners of male smokers are also likely to have more difficulties before they can get pregnant and they tend to suffer more miscarriages.[2]
+Partners of male smokers are also likely to have more difficulties before they get pregnant and they tend to suffer more miscarriages.[2]

 Looking at sperm motility and morphology and advising men about their diet, nutrition, lifestyle and stress levels are among the many ways we strive to support men’s health.
-This can in turn lead to healthy sperm and a healthy papa!
+This may in turn lead to healthy sperm and a healthy papa!

 Compared to some Western medicine, the Chinese medicine approach is to spend time addressing issues that may be impacting your overall health.

 When looking to conceive, it is always prudent to address cycle issues that may be causing problems.
-Sometimes your issue may be that you fail to ovulate (anovulation) have irregular periods (oligomenorrhea), or even no period (amenorrhea).
+Sometimes your issue may be that you fail to ovulate (anovulation) have irregular periods (oligomenorrhea), or even have no period (amenorrhea).

 On occasion, your fertility may be affected by conditions such as PCOS (polycystic ovarian syndrome) or endometriosis.